#JaredKushner Brother And #IvankaTrump Brother In Law Marched In DC At #MarchForOurLives

 Trump Brother In Law Josh Kushner Marched Saturday At The #MarchForOurLives In D.C.

-But despite trying to keep a low profile, Joshua Kushner made the decision to publicly state that he was going to attend the March For Our Lives this past weekend in Washington, D.C. according to T&C. On Instagram, Joshua Kushner posted a photo of his girlfriend, Victoria’s Secret model Karlie Kloss on his Instagram page holding a protest sign which read: “Load minds, not guns.”
+But despite trying to keep a low profile, Joshua Kushner made the decision to publicly state that he was going to attend the March For Our Lives this past weekend in Washington, D.C., according to T&C. On Instagram, Joshua Kushner posted a photo of his girlfriend, Victoria’s Secret model Karlie Kloss, on his Instagram page holding a protest sign which read: “Load minds, not guns.”

 New post (Jared Kushner's Brother Joshua Kushner and Karlie Kloss Went to the March For Our Lives Protest in D.C.) has been published on Hollywood – https://t.co/wPMy6HpLNo pic.twitter.com/mtFMC2rTWF